What types of interests can you have in property?

 When there is only one legal owner

-How can beneficial interest be established?
+How can beneficial interests be established or changed?

-For more information, read Declaration of trust.
+For more information, read Declarations of trust for property.

 How do you find out who the legal owner of a property is?